de-KCD/de.NBI-Cloud-llms-in-practice/tutorial.md

 ```

 > **Tip:** Add these to your `~/.bashrc` or `~/.zshrc` to persist across sessions.
->
 > **Security:** Never commit API keys to version control.
 Use `.env` files or secret managers in production.

----

 ## Demo 01: Basic LLM Calls

 **File:** `demo/demo_01_basic.py`

-**What You'll Learn:**
-- How to make API calls to an LLM
-- Different types of tasks LLMs can perform
+This demo covers making API calls to an LLM, exploring different types of tasks LLMs can perform, and understanding the limitations of unstructured outputs.
-- Limitations of unstructured outputs

 ### Run the Demo